LiLin-biosoft/epiConv/README.md

 infv<-inf.estimate(mat[,sample(1:ncol(mat),size=500)],
                    sample_size=0.125,nsim=30)
 ```
-Function `tfidf.norm` is used to perform the TF-IDF transformation.<br>
+Function `tfidf.norm`: perform the TF-IDF transformation.<br>
-`mat`: the MatrixMarket and `lib_size` specifies the library size used in normalization.
-In the scripts above, we used the total number of accessible regions in each cell as library size. `inf.estimate` is used to learn a small value to replace infinite value in the analysis below. `mat` specifies the matrix.
-We randomly sample a small fraction of cells from the full matrix to save the running time. `sample_size` specifies the fraction of peaks used in each bootstrap and `nsim` specifies the number of bootstraps.
++ `mat`: the sparse matrix in MatrixMarket format.
++ `lib_size`: library size used in normalization.
+In the scripts above, we used the total number of accessible regions in each cell as library size.
+Function `inf.estimate`: learn a small value to replace infinite value in the analysis below.<br>
++ `mat`: the matrix after TF-IDF transformation.
+We randomly sample a small fraction of cells from the full matrix to save the running time.
++ `sample_size`: the fraction of peaks used in each bootstrap.<br>
++ `nsim`: the number of bootstraps.
 Generally the settings above is suitable for most data.

 The similarities between single cells is based on a bootstrap approach.
 In each bootstrap we randomly sample some peaks and calculate the similarites between single cells, the final similarities are calculated by averging the results from bootstraps:
 ```
 sample_size<-floor(nrow(mat)/8)